alhqlearn/ART-AttentiveFP-CI/Readme.md

 There are 376 reactions in total, each varying by the type of reacting partner, including alkene, chiral ligand, and substrate.
 The 'ART_ind.csv' file includes reaction examples with SMILES strings for each component along with the corresponding enantiomeric excess (ee).
 The 'ART_30_splits.xlsx' file contains data for 30 different splits.

-The Excel files for the benchmark datasets, namely the Asymmetric Hydrogenation Reaction and the N, S-Acetylation Reaction, are also provided.
+The Excel files for the benchmark datasets, namely the Asymmetric Hydrogenation Reaction (Asymmetric_hydrogenation_reaction.csv) and the N, S-Acetylation Reaction (N,S_acetylation_reaction.xlsx), are also provided in the main branch.

 ### Environmental Setup